 After the additions of Eris Industries and Blockstream, Digital Asset becomes the latest startup to enter PwC’s new Blockchain Portfolio.
 The main focus of the partnership will be on helping PwC’s clients get educated and evaluate the best opportunities to utilize Digital Asset solutions, with PwC specifically offering clients a variety of discrete services to execute proof of concept engagements.

 Founded in 2014 by Blythe Masters, Digital Asset is in headquartered in New York and has offices in San Francisco, Tel Aviv, Budapest, and London.
-Since it launched, Digital Asset has acquired three companies: Hyperledger, Bits of Proof and Blockstack.
+Since launch, Digital Asset has aquired three companies: Hyperledger, Bits of Proof and Blockstack.
 The firm earlier this year donated Hyperledger’s technology to the Linux Foundation, becoming a founding premier member of its open source Hyperledger Project to drive the adoption and standardization of distributed ledger technology.
-Masters is a famed former JPMorgan economist and inventor of credit default swaps.
+Masters is a famed former J.P.
+Morgan economist and inventor of credit default swaps.